markdgo/react-native-android-wifi/README.md

 );
  ```

-connectionStatus returns true or false depending on whether device is connected to wifi:
+connectionStatus returns true or false depending on whether device is connected to wifi
 ```javascript
 wifi.connectionStatus((isConnected) => {
   if (isConnected) {